thegisdev/mapbox-gl-draw-rectangle-mode/README.md

 draw.changeMode('draw_rectangle');
 ```

-Once a rectangle is created, 1 events is fired:
+Once a rectangle is created, 1 event is fired:
 - `draw.create` with the created rectangle

 ### Build